 For determination of parking and loading space requirements, the following areas shall not be included: cellar space, elevator shafts and stairwells, floor space for mechanical equipment as necessary to service the needs of the building, uncovered steps, terraces, breezeways, open spaces unroofed unless specifically required in the parking regulations herein, and fitting and dressing rooms.

-For the purpose of determining minimum floor area as applied to a dwelling unit, floor area shall mean the habitable living area of the dwelling as measured by exterior dimensions and shall not include attached garages, unfinished basements, laundry or furnace rooms or carports.
+For the purpose of determining minimum floor area as applied to a dwelling unit, floor area shall mean the habitable living area of the dwelling as measured by exterior dimensions and shall not include attached garages, basements, laundry or furnace rooms or carports.
 Neither are porches included unless completely enclosed and finished.

 "Forestry,"